MAz-Codes/tarawebshop/README.md

 # taraWebshop

-A simple SPA Webshop made with ReactJS, Vite and Chakra UI.
+A SPA Webshop made with ReactJS, Vite and Chakra UI.

 - The Icons are from the React Icons library.
 - The Routing was done with React Router and the useNavigate hook.